uva-engineering-decision-analysis/class_notes/Session_10.md

 $\theta \in [0,1]$ : true value

-Test a randome sample of $20$ from the population.
+Test a random sample of $20$ from the population.

 $Y \in \{0,1,\ldots,20\}$ : # of positive results.